 “They have to cut, cut, cut,” said Edwin Merner, president of Atlantis Investment Research Corp. in Tokyo, which manages about $300 million in assets.
 “They’re not doing it fast enough.
 You have to be lean and mean.”

 The projected second-highest loss in Panasonic’s history prompted the Osaka-based company to skip a dividend for the first time since 1950 because of an “urgent need” to improve its financial position.

 The loss forecast, 30 times bigger than analysts estimated, illustrates how Japanese consumer-electronics companies are failing to come up with hit products to challenge Samsung Electronics Co.
-(005930) and Apple Inc. (AAPL) Sony, Panasonic and Sharp are valued at near three-decade lows as investors remain unconvinced Japan’s three largest TV makers know how to rebound from slumping demand, falling prices and mounting losses.
+(005930) and Apple Inc. (AAPL:US) Sony, Panasonic and Sharp are valued at near three-decade lows as investors remain unconvinced Japan’s three largest TV makers know how to rebound from slumping demand, falling prices and mounting losses.

 Sony, Japan’s biggest TV maker, declined as much as 5.1 percent while Sharp, the nation’s largest maker of liquid- crystal displays, dropped as much as 3.5 percent.
 Both companies are scheduled to report second-quarter earnings at 3 p.m. today.
 Panasonic dropped by the daily-limit 100 yen to as low as 414 yen and changed hands at 419 yen as of 1:05 p.m.

 The bulk of Panasonic’s projected loss for the year ending in March will come from 440 billion yen of restructuring expenses, more than 10 times greater than what the company projected earlier.
 That includes a writedown of goodwill on businesses such as solar, lithium-ion batteries and mobile phones, the company said.